rollerworks/search-docs/processing_searches.rst

 .. note::

-    The input/export format can be changed using the ``format`` body-parameter.
-The loader ensures only valid formats are accepted.
+    The input/export format can be changed using the ``format`` ``ServerRequestInterface`` body-parameter.
+The loader ensures
+    only valid formats are accepted.

 Improving performance
 ---------------------

-The example shown above is really powerful and works really wel, but when you are dealing with a high traffic application and/or complex conditions performance will become a problem.
+The example shown above is really powerful and works really wel, but when you are dealing with a high traffic application and/or complex conditions performance *will* become a problem.

 Instead of reprocessing a valid condition for every request, you can cache the SearchPayload and use it for another request.

 Reusing the processor example let's replace the processor with a CachedProcessor.
-The CachedProcessor uses PSR-16 (SimpleCache) and works similar to the ``Psr7SearchProcessor``, except that uses a cached SearchPayload when possible.
+The CachedProcessor uses `PSR-16`_ (SimpleCache) and works similar to the ``Psr7SearchProcessor``, except that it uses a cached SearchPayload when possible.

 .. warning::